 Fortran digitisation from package digmuon v4.
 TDR geometry.
-The muon background is simulated before running the digitisation (package simmubg v5r2).
-This can be switched off wih the job option BrunelDigMUON.addBkg = false;
+The muon background can be simulated before running the digitisation (package simmubg v5r2).
+This can be switched on with the job option BrunelDigMUON.addBkg = true; (default is false;).
+Please note that, due to a bug in the code removing previously added background, it is not possible to add a different background to data which already had muon packground added in the SICBMC step.